saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ### `tunnelName`
 <p><small>| STRING |</small></p>

-Specify a [Sauce Connect](/secure-connections/sauce-connect) tunnel to establish connectivity with a Sauce Labs test platform.
-Tunnels allow you to test an application that is behind a firewall or on your local machine by providing a secure connection to the Sauce Labs platform.
+Specify a [Sauce Connect tunnel name](/secure-connections/sauce-connect/setup-configuration/basic-setup/#using-tunnel-names) to establish connectivity with a Sauce Labs test platform.

 :::note Choose the Correct Tunnel Identifier
 The value expected here is the value shown under the **Tunnel Name** column on the Sauce Labs Tunnels page, _not_ the **Tunnel ID** numerical value.